Dandelion Wine: Film, television, theatrical and radio adaptations

 The first stage adaptation of Dandelion Wine was a 1975 production in New York City arranged and adapted by Peter John Bailey, directed by William Woodman, and starring Matthew Anton and Doug McKeon.
 It was produced by The New Phoenix Repertory Company, under the artistic direction of Stephen Porter and Harold Prince.
 The production was reviewed by Mel Gussow of the New York Times on February 8, 1975.

 Bradbury co-wrote a musical of Dandelion Wine in 1988 with Jimmy Webb.
+It was workshopped at the University of Tulsa and directed by Dr. Nancy Vunovich in 1989.
+Webb and Bradbury were in attendance.

 A stage production was done in 1992 in Manistee Michigan.
 Ray Bradbury was present at the Ramsdell theater for the opening night.

 The novel was also made into a 1997 Russian film adaptation, titled Vino iz oduvanchikov.
 Currently, there is no English film adaptation available for the book.

 Dandelion Wine was produced as a full-cast radio play by the Colonial Radio Theatre on the Air, in 2006.
 Ray Bradbury wrote the script from his stage play, and the production was released by Blackstone Audio.
 The cast included Jerry Robbins as Bill Forrester, William Humphrey as Douglas Spaulding, Rik Pierce as Grandpa, and James McLean as Tom Spaulding.
 The production was directed by Nancy Curran Willis, with music by Jeffrey Gage, and was produced by Jerry Robbins.

 After hearing the production, Ray Bradbury sent a letter to producer Jerry Robbins: "I've just played for the second time your production of Dandelion Wine and it's fabulous.
 I'm so very proud of it.
 In fact, it made me weep.
 In your own way you've told me that I have a chance of part of me living beyond the day that I leave this earth.
 This production is simply incredible."
 Phil Nichols of www.Bradburymedia.co.uk said of this recording, "The audio production is extravagant, and benefits from some strong performances and an extensive musical score...one of the most lively and energetic Bradbury productions for many years."
 The production won the Ogle Award for best Fantasy Production of 2006.

 In August 2011, Hollywood producers Mike Medavoy and Doug McKay of Phoenix Pictures announced a new American feature adaptation of Dandelion Wine, destined for release in 2012 or 2013.
 Bradbury, RGI Productions' husband and wife team Rodion Nahapetov and Natasha Shliapnikoff are working with Medavoy and McKay to produce the adaptation, with Nahapetov penning the script.

 In 2011, BBC Radio 4 Extra broadcast an adaptation of Bradbury's novel.
 This was repeated annually until at least 2014.